The snouted cobra, also known as the banded snouted cobra, is one of the most venomous snakes in all of Africa.

 Snouted cobras are a little more visible in their habitat during mating season in the spring.
 Eggs are laid early in the summertime.

 They are nocturnal, searching for their food at night.
-During the day they are sometimes observed sunning themselves on rocks in order to increase their body temperature.
+During the day they are sometimes observed sunning themselves on rocks to increase their body temperature.
 This behavior is common in snakes and is called basking.

 Countries where this snake is found: